 I’ll cover both, but when we were there in November, the Schwarzwaldbahn wasn’t running, so we chose the Höllentalbahn.

 The problem is that the Höllentalbahn, which starts in Freiburg, is about a 1.5 hour one way journey, plus the 1.5 hours back and finally, it was about a one hour drive from Triberg.
 I couldn’t really justify 4 hours of transportation just for the sake of it with 3 small kids.
+This is a perfect example where you really have to balance kids’ happiness with all of the traveling.

 So, we opted for a compromise.
 We personally drove the 40 minutes south from where we were staying to Hinterzarten.
 From that train station, it was about a 30 minute train ride on the Sbahn to Freiburg im Breisgau, which takes you on the most scenic part of the Höllentalbahn and through the “Devil’s Valley.”
 It was a win for all.